Visualize Chaos with Fyre

 - The ability to construct movies.

-screenshots page shows the Fyre interface, and the
+The screenshots page shows the Fyre interface, and the gallery page shows some selected output from the application.

 Version 1.0.1 of Fyre, code named Lemon curry? has been released:

 "Wow, it's been a while!
-This release sports several improvements: a beautiful new icon, some performance increases, a more robust oversampling method, and other bug fixes."
+This release sports several improvements: a beautiful new icon, some performance increases, a more robust oversampling method, and other bug fixes.

 The Fyre news page explains the